dchodge/hero-study/README.md

 * `R/supp.R` — code to make the supplementary figs

 The mcmc samples are in the `/data` folder:
-*`/data/datafit.RData` Is all the data required to fit the mcmc models.
+* `/data/datafit.RData` Is all the data required to fit the mcmc models.
 This is saved with the `save_all_datafit()` function, and loaded into the environment with the `load_all_datafit()` function.
-*`/data/fit_mcmc_prev.RData` are the raw mcmc samples from the cmdstanr model for the prevalence model shown in the Figure 1.
+* `/data/fit_mcmc_prev.RData` are the raw mcmc samples from the cmdstanr model for the prevalence model shown in the Figure 1.
- *`/data/fit_mcmc_asymp.RData` are the raw mcmc samples from the cmdstanr model for the asymptomatic model shown in the Figure SX.
+* `/data/fit_mcmc_asymp.RData` are the raw mcmc samples from the cmdstanr model for the asymptomatic model shown in the Figure S6.
-*`/data/fit_mcmc_start.RData` are the raw mcmc samples from the cmdstanr model for the starting titre value model shown in the Figure 2.
+* `/data/fit_mcmc_start.RData` are the raw mcmc samples from the cmdstanr model for the starting titre value model shown in the Figure 2.
- *`/data/fit_mcmc_change.RData` are the raw mcmc samples from the cmdstanr model for the change in titre value model shown in the Figure 2.
+* `/data/fit_mcmc_change.RData` are the raw mcmc samples from the cmdstanr model for the change in titre value model shown in the Figure 2.
-*`/data/fit_mcmc_sens.RData` are the raw mcmc samples from the cmdstanr model for the heterogenous sensitivity model shown in Figure 3.
+* `/data/fit_mcmc_sens.RData` are the raw mcmc samples from the cmdstanr model for the heterogenous sensitivity model shown in Figure 3.
- *`/data/fit_mcmc_spec.RData` are the raw mcmc samples from the cmdstanr model for the heterogenous specificity model shown in Figure SX.
+* `/data/fit_mcmc_spec.RData` are the raw mcmc samples from the cmdstanr model for the heterogenous specificity model shown in Figure S11.

 The stan code and the raw mcmc outputs is contained in the `outputs/` folder.